How to Grow Potatoes That Will Thrive in a Sunny Spot in Your Yard

-It's best to grow potatoes (Solanum) from specially grown seed potatoes that are certified disease-free.
-The potatoes you purchase in the grocery store may have been treated with a sprout inhibitor to prevent them from sprouting in your pantry.
-However, if you have some potatoes that are beginning to sprout (the "eyes" have swollen, whitish shoots beginning to develop), simply plant a piece of the sprouting potato in the ground or in a roomy pot covered with 3 inches of soil.
+It's best to grow potatoes from specially grown seed potatoes from a garden supply store that is certified disease-free.
+The potatoes you buy in the grocery store may have been treated with a sprout inhibitor to prevent them from sprouting in your pantry.
+However, if you have some potatoes that are beginning to sprout (the "eyes" have swollen, whitish shoots beginning to develop), simply plant a piece of the sprouting potato in the ground or in a roomy pot ($3, Lowe's) covered with 3 inches of soil.
 Within 2 weeks, green shoots should emerge.
-These will grow into bushy plants, and after 3 months or so, new spuds will develop belowground.
+These will grow into bushy plants, and after 3 months or so, new spuds will develop below ground.

 Growing Potatoes in Containers

 If you don't have the space to grow potatoes in your yard, you can grow them on your deck or patio.
 Start with a large, deep pot with ample drainage.
 Fill one-third of the container with potting soil, then place your seed potatoes in the pot.
 Cover with a layer of potting soil.
 Keep the pot in the sun and well-watered.
 Hill the potted potatoes when they show about 6 inches of growth and repeat until the pot is full.

 Your potatoes are ready to harvest when the plants begin to turn yellow and die back, typically 18 to 20 weeks after planting.
 Most potatoes sprout quickly in spring when kept at room temperature, but the type of potato makes a difference if you want to harvest good tubers.